 To switch on the refrigerator, push the on/off switch and hold it for 1 second, as illustrated.
-A light in the on/off switch will turn green.
+A light on the on/off switch will turn green.

 After 10 seconds the settings will dim.
-The green light indicates the refrigerator is still in function.
+The green light indicated the refrigerator is still operating.
 To check the settings push the on/off switch.
-The last selected settings will light up.
+The last selected setting will light up.